 In this area, Western architectural style won over traditional Vietnamese and Chinese styles in the 1950s due to the influence of the French.
 Nowadays, there is no dominant style in Hanoi Old Quarter, although many of the area's landmarks feature French architecture.

-2. The distinct feature of the Old Quarter Hanoi
+2. The distinct feature of the Old Quarter in Hanoi

 The most characteristic feature of Hanoi Old Quarter is the craft streets.
 From craft villages around the ancient Thang Long citadel, Hanoi's famous craftsmen gathered here and worked together to form traditional craft quarters.